 That without understanding the why behind his behaviour and his emotional state, training alone would never be enough

 Reactivity isn’t a switch that dogs have the control of turning off and on (becaue that would be easy and unfortunately the worthwhile things aren't easy).
 It’s system overload.
-And if you don’t learn to track and support the layers underneath, you’ll always feel stuck and repeat the same patterns over and over.
+And, if you don’t learn to track and support the layers underneath, you’ll always feel stuck and repeat the same patterns over and over.

-That’s when I stopped just "trying to fix the problem” and started learning to manage the whole dog first before I focusing on strategies for reactivity, so he could cope with the mountain we were about to climb.
+That’s when I stopped just "trying to fix the problem” and started learning to manage the whole dog first before focusing on strategies for reactivity, so he could cope with the mountain we were about to climb.

 To be completely honest with you, as hard as you may even try — some days just break you.